 16. Leonard’s Malasadas

-One of the most popular pastries in Hawaii are Portuguese malasadas and the most famous Hawaiian bakery to find them is Leonard’s Bakery on Oahu.
+One of the most popular pastries in Hawaii is Portuguese malasadas and the most famous Hawaiian bakery to find them is Leonard’s Bakery on Oahu.

 Basically, malasadas are giant donut holes that are rolled in cinnamon and sugar.
 But, Leonard’s also fills them with yummy tropical fillings like haupia (coconut cream), lilikoi (passion fruit), guava, and more!

 They are perfect as a quick breakfast or a tasty after-dinner treat.
 Because it is one of the most popular places in Hawaii for malasadas, be sure to arrive early!

 17. Pu’uhonua o Honaunau National Historical Park